Until the Day I Die

 "Until the Day I Die" is the debut single by American rock band Story of the Year.
 It is the second track on their debut album, Page Avenue (2003).
 "Until the Day I Die" was released to radio on August 12, 2003.
 A music video was released along with the single in 2003.
+Dan Marsala said "We had no idea how to do a video — we just did everything by trial and error".

 The song received airplay and has been used in popular media extensively, including a trailer for the film Friday Night Lights.

+The song makes use of staccato guitar riffing and screamed vocals.
+"Until the Day I Die" was a contender for the band's name before being used as a song title.
+The song "magically came together" after the intro riff and opening lyrics were composed.
+The band has called the track a "relationship song".

+Alternative Press remarked, "if you were a teenager in the early 2000s, chances are you had the lyrics to Story of the Year’s breakout 2003 single “Until The Day I Die” as your AIM away message."
+They also said that the song's screamed bridge "polarized the industry in revolutionary ways when unclean vocals were a foreign concept on mainstream radio".